ettec/open-trading-platform/install/README.md

 Checkout the otp source code from https://github.com/ettec/open-trading-platform

-Run the installation script, from the root of the checkout:
+Run the installation script, from the root of the checkout with the arguments as shown:

 `./install/install.sh -v 1.0.11 -m `